Comparison·Mar 29, 2026·12 min read

 How long does Floowed take to deploy compared to Hyperscience?

 Floowed is typically days to a few weeks for a first production decision flow, with full rollout in weeks.
 Hyperscience deployments at enterprises typically run two to three quarters, including model training, IT integration, and phased rollout.
-The difference comes from Floowed's no-code Decisioning Canvas, pre-built integrations, and out-of-the-box document intelligence.
+The difference comes from Floowed's Decisioning Engine, pre-built integrations, and out-of-the-box document intelligence.

 What is Floowed's pricing compared to Hyperscience?